kirjavascript/website/README.md

 examples include;

-    javascript.golf is an javascript-centric pastebin
+    golf.kirjava.xyz is an javascript-centric pastebin
     mail.kirjava.xyz is a throwaway SMTP server frontend nibblr.pw has forwarding for an external node process proxy.kirjava.xyz is a basic webproxy